2022 Pac-12 Football Championship Game

 The 2022 Pac-12 Football Championship Game was a college football game played on December 2, 2022, at Allegiant Stadium in the Las Vegas-area community of Paradise, Nevada.
 It was the 12th edition of the Pac-12 Football Championship Game, and determined the champion of the Pac-12 Conference for the 2022 season.
 The game began at 5:00 p.m.
 PST and aired on Fox.
 The contest featured the USC Trojans, the team with the best conference record, and the Utah Utes, the team with the second best conference record.
-Sponsored by gas station chain 76, the game will officially be known as the 2022 Pac-12 Football Championship Game presented by 76.
+Sponsored by gas station chain 76, the game is officially known as the 2022 Pac-12 Football Championship Game presented by 76.

 This was the first Pac-12 Football Championship Game to not feature the champions of the North and South Division.
 The Pac-12 got rid of its divisions following the NCAA Division 1 Council's ruling that conferences could determine the teams participating in its championship game.
 Utah became the third team in the Conference Championship era to repeat as Pac 12 champions.